WebAudio DSP in Web Assembly from Rust

 I created a tiny JS class that runs in the AudioWorklet context for allocating

-s) that both JS and Rust can read/write to.
+buffers (Float32Arrays) that both JS and Rust can read/write to.

 This is basically just a class to (intentionally) tightly couple 2 things together:

-which represents a pointer to a location in the WASM module’s linear memory model where the array buffer starts- the
+this.ptrwhich represents a pointer to a location in the WASM module’s linear memory model where the array buffer starts- the

-which contains the values (and also the length of the buffer)class WasmBuffer { constructor(size, wasm) { this.ptr = wasm.alloc(size); this.buffer = new Float32Array( wasm.memory.buffer, this.ptr, size ); } }
+Float32Arraywhich contains the values (and also the length of the buffer)class WasmBuffer { constructor(size, wasm) { this.ptr = wasm.alloc(size); this.buffer = new Float32Array( wasm.memory.buffer, this.ptr, size ); } }

 Growing WASM Memory Using a Collection Helper Class

-I created one more helper class called WasmMemory
+I created one more helper class called WasmMemory to behave as a collection of

-s that handles growing/shrinking the wasm
+WasmBuffers that handles growing/shrinking the wasm memory’s size as needed.

-In brief, it exposes one main public method: alloc
+In brief, it exposes one main public method: alloc, which allows allocating a

 new buffer on a wasm modules linear-memory, and re-grows the